To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 However, using these tools together can provide you with a more detailed view of your customers’ shopping behavior and site traffic.

-The Shopify Analytics dashboard gives you information about site performance, page views, number of visitors, and popular search engine keywords.
+The Shopify Analytics dashboard provides information about site performance, page views, number of visitors, and popular search engine keywords.

 However, it doesn’t provide insight into customers’ behavior and activities.